mwsundberg/DMST290-project2/README.md

 - Adapted all content on Giza page
 - Adapted demographics section content for every page
-- Standardized CSS classes and some of the tag structure on every page
+- Standardized and fixed CSS classes and some of the tag structure on every page
 - Wrote all CSS from scratch
 - Added mobile layout support including gradual CSS grid scaling at widths best for readability
 - Added active page indicators and customized titles per-page